Chhaviroy/Ai-documents-structuring-extractor/README.md

 This project automatically converts **unstructured PDF documents** into a fully structured **Excel file** using a Large Language Model (LLM).
 The system intelligently extracts **key:value pairs**, adds **contextual comments**, and preserves the **exact original wording** from the PDF while organizing everything into a clean table.

-This implementation fully meets the requirements of the AI Document Structuring Assignment.

 ---